wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

         }

-In this case, the first search operation (MATCH) within our most external AND is satisfied since in the authorization context the office 20 appears.
+In this case, the first search operation (MATCH) within the most external AND is satisfied since in the authorization context the ``"office": "20"`` key-value appears.
 The second search operation (FIND) is also satisfied, the regular expressions help to do this.

-Finally, there is an OR operation, within this operation we have that the first of the search operations (MATCH$) is satisfied because the office is the 20th and the name is Wazuh, both in the root of our authorization context.
-Since we are inside an OR operation, as soon as one of the clauses is evaluated as true, the OR operation returns true.
+Finally, there is an OR operation.
+Inside, the first of the search operations (MATCH$) is satisfied because the value of the ``office`` key is ``20`` and the name is ``Wazuh``, both in the root of our authorization context.
+Since it is inside an OR operation, as soon as one of the clauses is evaluated as true, the OR operation returns true.